-From grand cascading centerpieces situated prominently along the city’s major thoroughfares to petite spouting statuary in quaint residential neighborhoods, each fountain represents a unique contribution to KC’s timeless moniker, the City of Fountains.
+From grand cascading centerpieces situated prominently along the city’s major thoroughfares to petite spouting statuary in quaint residential neighborhoods, each fountain represents a unique contribution to KC’s timeless reputation as the City of Fountains.

-Festivals that celebrate art, animals and craft beer.
+Festivals that celebrate music, culture and community.
 Treat-yourself sweets, thrilling theme parks and underwater discoveries.
 It’s these activities that bring the summer to life in Kansas City, when the days are long and the memories made last a lifetime.

 While modern artists make waves each day, the city’s deep-seated cultural roots continue to add color to KC’s canvas, brush stroke after figurative brush stroke, creating a potent arts scene worth exploring many times over.

-Warming temperatures in March mean more than just the arrival of springtime in Kansas City—they signal the arrival of basketball fans from across the country, all converging in Downtown KC for the Phillips 66 Big 12 Men's Basketball Championship.
+Warming temperatures in March mean more than just the arrival of springtime in Kansas City—they signal an incoming swarm of basketball fans from across the country, all converging in Downtown KC for the Phillips 66 Big 12 Men's and Women's Basketball Championships.

 It’s St. Patrick’s Day season in Kansas City: part celebration of the city’s rich Irish heritage, part full day of fun for many in the metro.

 Crowds pack together for a front-row view of Union Station.
 Just before dark, the Symphony strikes up in song, a rousing show that’s capped off with a fitting tribute of a fireworks display.
 It’s Memorial Day Weekend in KC, a time to reflect, celebrate and usher in the summer season.